Omadzze/ArcheType/readme.md

+# Extensions and Modifications in This Repository

+This repository extends the original ArcheType framework with additional notebooks for dataset creation, custom experiments, and semantic type generation using large language models (LLMs).
+Below is an overview of the added components:

+`archetype/notebooks/`

+Contains notebooks used throughout the project for dataset preparation, fine-tuning, and evaluation:

+- **`create_custom_dataset.ipynb`**
+  Notebook that creates an instruction-tuned dataset for fine-tuning LLM models.
+  This step ensures the model can be trained on task-specific instructions for semantic type annotation.

+- **`label-generation.ipynb`**
+  Notebook that runs semantic type generation using the LLaMA model.
+  It explores how LLMs can generate new column labels beyond the fixed type set.

+- **`custom_inference.ipynb`**
+  Notebook for running the Column Type Annotation (CTA) task using an LLM model.
+  It performs direct inference on datasets to classify columns into semantic types.

+- **`archetype_label_generation.ipynb`**
+  Notebook used for final experiments in semantic type generation.
+  Multiple runs were conducted here to ensure stability and reproducibility of results.

+- **`archetype_experiments_custom.ipynb`**
+  Notebook used for final experiments on the CTA task.
+  Like the label generation experiments, this was repeated multiple times for evaluation consistency.

+---

+These extensions make the repository more practical by enabling:
+- Creation of custom, instruction-tuned datasets.
+- Fine-tuning and inference of LLMs (e.g., LLaMA) for CTA and semantic type generation.
+- Systematic evaluation of LLM-based approaches through repeated experiments.

 # ArcheType: A novel framework for open-source column type annotation using large language models

 This repository contains the codebase of our paper ArcheType: A novel framework for open-source column type annotation using large language models, available at arXiv.